ubccr/ccrdocs/pages/howto/matlab.md

 ```

 !!!
 Note
     If you use more than one thread then make sure that your code can take advantage of all the CPU-cores.
 The amount of time that a job waits in the queue is proportional to the requested resources.
 Furthermore, your fairshare value is decreased in proportion to the requested resources.
-So if you are requesting the resources for a Parallel execution and your code is not designed to take advantage of it then you are wasting CPU cycles that other users can utilize as well as unnecessarily inflating your fairshare score and lowering your job priority.
+So if you are requesting the resources for a parallel execution and your code is not designed to take advantage of it, then you are wasting CPU cycles that other users can utilize as well as unnecessarily inflating your fairshare score and lowering your job priority.

-### Running MATLAB on GPUs
+## Running MATLAB on GPUs

-MATLAB has support for running on GPUs, if you have a routine that requires the use of or can take advantage of a GPU here is an example of how to get access to a GPU.
+MATLAB has support for running on GPUs.
+If you have a routine that requires the use of or can take advantage of a GPU, here is an example of how to get access to a GPU.

 Below is a MATLAB script (`svd_matlab.m`) that performs a matrix decomposition using a GPU: